-Adults in this area seeking to develop or enhance occupational or personal skills can do so through a variety of adult education programs, including those in literacy, high school completion, English for speakers of other languages and various vocational studies.
-Vocational programs could include both classroom studies and hands-on learning experiences and are offered in areas like early childhood education, dental assisting and automotive service.
+Adults in the Tampa area seeking to develop or enhance occupational or personal skills can do so through a variety of adult education programs, including those in literacy, high school completion, English for speakers of other languages, and various vocational studies.
+Vocational programs could include both classroom studies and hands-on learning experiences and are offered in areas like early childhood education, dental assisting, and automotive service.

-View the table below for some quick stats of two Tampa schools offering adult education programs:
+Here's some quick information about three Tampa schools offering adult education programs:

 Hillsborough County Public Schools' Adult Education programs help Tampa residents get the basic education they need to acquire gainful employment.
 Adult students can earn a high school diploma, learn to speak English, prepare for American citizenship and acquire workplace skills.

-Self-paced courses that focus on the fundamentals of reading, math and language arts are offered in the adult basic education program.
+The Adult Basic Education/General Educational Development (GED) Program offers self-paced courses that focus on the fundamentals of reading, math, and language arts.
 The goal of the program is to prepare adult students for vocational or technical training.
-Adult students who are legally withdrawn from high school can enroll in GED program The program offers instruction in the four core areas needed to earn the GED: language arts reading/writing, math, social studies and science.
+Adults who are legally withdrawn from high school can enroll in the GED program.
+The program offers instruction in the four core areas needed to earn the GED: language arts, reading/writing, math, social studies, and science.

-CARIBE is a program for refugees and asylees in Tampa, FL.
-Qualifying adults receive free tuition, texts and supplies for ESOL, workplace preparation and vocational skills classes.
+CARIBE (Career Recruitment and Instruction in Basic English) is a program for refugees and asylees in Tampa, FL.
+Qualifying adults receive free tuition, texts, and supplies for ESOL, workplace preparation, and vocational skills classes.

 Hillsborough Community College has five campuses in the Tampa area.
 Its adult vocational programs award students certificates for training hours completed for a variety of in-demand jobs.

-High school graduates looking to work in the automotive industry have three options from which to choose from.
-A 1,400-hour autobody collision repair and refinishing program offers training in areas, such as nonstructural and structural repair, estimating and automotive painting.
-Those wishing to learn about automotive service technology can take an 1,950800-hour course and those interested in diesel mechanics can enroll in a 1,950050-hour program.
+Automotive programs give high school graduates looking to work in the automotive industry three options from which to choose.
+A 1,400-hour autobody collision repair and refinishing program offers training in areas, such as nonstructural and structural repair, estimating, and automotive painting.
+Those wishing to learn about automotive service technology can take an 1,800-hour course and those interested in diesel mechanics can enroll in a 1,950-hour program.

-Through classroom instruction and clinical practice in this Associate of Science program, adult students are prepared for employment in multiple types of dental care offices.
-Skills acquired include exposing and processing dental X-rays, root planing and polishing.
+Through classroom instruction and clinical practice in the Associate of Science program Dental Hygiene/Assisting Degree Program, adult students are prepared for employment in multiple types of dental care offices.
+Skills acquired include exposing and processing dental X-rays, root planing, and polishing.

-Graduates of this 1,0150-hour program learn about various welding processes to prepare for the applied welder certification.
-Course topics cover gas metal, shielded metal, flux, and gas tungsten arc, work in large buildings that require comprehensive maintenance.
-The curriculum includes courses in electricity, air conditioning and welding.
+Graduates of this 1,150-hour Welding Technology program learn about various welding processes to prepare for the applied welder certification.
+Course topics cover gas metal, shielded metal, flux, gas tungsten arc, and work in large buildings that require comprehensive maintenance.
+The curriculum includes courses in electricity, air conditioning, and welding.